ClickHouse/clickhouse-docs/contrib-writing-guide.md

 The next step depends on the location of the file in the nav.
 In this example, architecture is at the root level:

-### Root folders
+### Cover pages
+Intros, cover pages, summaries--whatever you want to call them; it is important to provide the reader with a summary of a section of the docs.
+The summary should let them know if they are in the right place.
+Also include at the bottom of the summary a link to relted content (blogs, videos, etc.)
-If your folder is at the root level of the nav, then the cover page is specified in `sidebars.js`:
+The cover page is specified in `sidebars.js`, specifically with a `link` of type `doc`:

 ```js
     {
       type: 'category',